 Commentary On Three Different Extensions For The Periodic Table Of The Elements

-Let us assume that the nuclei of the elements, including their corresponding atomic structure, beyond element 118 are experimentally synthesizeable.
-Let us further assume that the Aufbau Principle in its extrapolated form also holds and applies even at this highly unstable and complex nuclear and chemical stage.
-If these assumptions were granted then we could perhaps argue that since the periodic table of the elements in its extended form must continue to be an exact reflection of the electron configurations of all the elements, including the newly synthesized ones, it must also reflect our detailed understanding of the way the atomic orbitals (at the ground state) tend to become either half-filled or completely-filled orbitals, as a net result of seeking lowest possible energy levels.
-For example, we know that at certain appropriate instances or occasions, the d orbital, within any relevant electron period (electrons in orbitals very close in energy levels,i.e. 7s<5f<6d<7p or 8s<5g<6f<7d<8p), chooses to receive an electron from the s orbital within the same period in order to satisfy this tendency (as in the electron configurations of Cr, Cu, Mo, Ag, Au, Uuu?, Uhu?).
-By comparison, the f orbital, in seeking to satisfy the same tendency in similar occasions, chooses to receive this required electron from the d orbital, its closest in energy level within the same period (as in the electron configurations of Eu, Yb, Am, No, Uqp?, Upb?).
+If the previous stated assumptions (stated at the beginning) were granted then we could perhaps argue that since the periodic table of the elements in its extended form must continue to be an exact reflection of the electron configurations of all the elements, including the newly synthesized ones, it must also reflect our detailed understanding of the way the atomic orbitals (at the ground state) tend to become either half-filled or completely-filled orbitals (as a result of seeking lowest possible energy levels).
+For example, at certain appropriate instances or occasions, the d-orbital, within any relevant electron period (electrons in orbitals very close in energy levels like 7s<5f<6d<7p or 8s<5g<6f<7d<8p), chooses to receive an electron from the s-orbital within the same period in order to satisfy this tendency (as in the electron configurations of Cr, Cu, Mo, Ag, Au, Uuu?, Uhu?).
+By comparison, the f-orbital, in seeking to satisfy the same tendency in similar occasions, chooses to receive this required electron from the d-orbital, its closest in energy level within the same period (as in the electron configurations of Eu, Yb, Am, No, Uqp?, Upb?).

-Recently, however, Pekka Pyykko of the University of Helsinky, Finland, in a paper presented at the 150th anniversary of "Weltkongress Chemie" at Karlsruhe, Germany, proposed a different approach to extension.
-As an expert in relativity and quantum chemistry, he applied the Dirac-Fock calculations on atoms and ions, up to atomic number 172, and showed, after taking into account the lower and higher spin-orbit split components of 8p and 9p, that the exterior shell-filling sequence for the period of elements 119-172 should roughly follow the order shown below:
+Pekka Pyykkö of the University of Helsinki, Finland, in a paper presented at the 150th anniversary of "Weltkongress Chemie" at Karlsruhe, Germany, covered all of the above issues in his relativistic approach to extension.
+He, as an expert in relativity and quantum chemistry, used computer modeling (as Burkhard Fricke did before him) and applied the Dirac-Fock calculations on atoms and ions to calculate the positions and relative placements of the elements 119 up to 172 in the different blocks of the Periodic Table, and found that these elements did not exactly follow the Madelung energy-ordering rule or the notion of half-filled or completely-filled orbitals and showed, after taking into account the lower and higher spin-orbit split components of 8p and 9p, that the exterior shell-filling sequence for the period of elements 119-172 should roughly follow the order shown below:

 *Reaching the h-block stage is highly improbable and it seems likely the periodic table may reach an end at a much earlier stage either at atomic number 120 or 170.